 Dopamine links action to reward (pleasure).
 During adolescence, dopamine is moved around in the brain and is triggered by different things.

-Motivation lessens and things become boring, so new and risky behaviours are trialled in an effort to feel pleasure.
+Motivation lessens and things become boring, so new and risky behaviours are trialed in an effort to feel pleasure.
 Young people do things because they are dangerous.
 These risks are a normal part of developing a stronger sense of self, learning resilience and developing mastery.

 Risk in a developmental context is different to risk in a child protection context.